 They tend to bond with one person, but if each family member takes on some aspect of the dog's care, it will help to establish a relationship with all.

-brushing is needed as well as tidying around ears and feet, removal of excessive hair around the ears and nail trimming.
+Regular brushing with a high quality slicker brush and combing is needed as well as tidying around ears and feet, removal of excessive hair around the ears and nail trimming.
+A great comb for dematting the coat without breakage is this one.

 opportunity for play, this too should not be overdone for the same reason.
 Also, to sustain this dog's fast rate